BU-Unmanned-Aerial-Vehicle-Team/make-Hackathon/ReadMe.txt

 			Version of OS was probably for another board and does not support the U3. (e.g. Linaro 12.11 for the U2)

+Note:------------
+If you are running ubuntu, becareful when installing opencv through the package manager as installing the libopencv libraries also installs the nvidia graphic drivers.
+If your computer doesn't have any compatible graphic cards for those drivers, you will most likely end up with a black screen on your next login. sudo apt-get remove nvidia* should fix it.

 Useful Links related to Odriod: